 We find many Zero Trust organizations worry about devices like smartphones, tablets and laptops, but ignoring the mobile applications on those devices that can put the enterprise at risk.

 Mobile App Risks Are Multiplying

 Consider these security weaknesses stemming from popular mobile apps that employees may have on their devices:

 - Mobile vulnerabilities like the native Apple native Email app that enabled attackers to access and manipulate emails and the device itself

-- Mobile business apps like the Slack bug that leaked passwords
+- Mobile organization apps like the Slack bug that leaked passwords

 - Mobile file sharing apps like SHAREit that leak data and remain unpatched